GurmukhSKharod/SolarSense/README.md

 Frontend:

-Simply click the left and right arrow keys to automatically run the sklearn version of the pipeline, results are returned and values are updated automatically in roughly 1-2 minutes.
+Simply click the left and right arrow keys to automatically run the pytorch version of the pipeline, results are returned and values are updated automatically in roughly 1-2 minutes.
 There is also a dark/light mode feature and full mobile responsiveness.
 Check out the index.js file in react-tailwind-vanilla/src for more details.